 Here’s the same setup with the macro lens:

 Much better!
-This is from another test of the new HP MJF 3D printer, and this picture does a good job of showing off the soft, slightly rounded edges, the smooth overall finish, and the deep matte color.
+This picture does a good job of showing off the soft, slightly rounded edges, the smooth overall finish, and the deep matte color.

 What’s in your photography toolbox?
 Do you have any other recommendations for inexpensive tools to help non-photographers take better photographs of their designs?
 Let us know in the comments!